jakeknowles/PaidAid/app/src/main/java/uw/tacoma/edu/paidaid/controller/readme.txt

 1. Bugs from previous phase that our peer reviewers found are corrected and implemented.
     - Bottom Navigation Bar now works properly
+    - Readme.txt is fixed.
+(Password must be 5+ characters long)

 2. 100 % of User stories are implemented -
    DONE · As a non-registered user, I want to be able to register with Paid Aid, so that I can access